IBM/paxapi/source/includes/globalapi.md

 # Global API Functions

- Global API functions can be used to interact with any IBM® Planning Analytics for Microsoft Excel worksheets.
+ Global API functions can be used to interact with any IBM Planning Analytics for Microsoft Excel worksheets.
 The global functions that are exposed through the IBM Cognos® automation objects are:

 ## GetConnection